In Short

 - clearly outline the consequences if this timeframe is not met.

-While you can add the “time is of the essence” phrase to every part of your agreement, be careful not to make the contract unfair.
-If it is unfair, the parts it affects might be void and unenforceable.
+You can add the “time is of the essence” phrase for specific deadlines or make it apply to every part of your agreement.
+However, be cautious not to make the contract unfair.
+If your business does not have a legitimate need for a strict deadline, a “time is of the essence” clause may be considered an unfair contract term.
+If it is unfair, this can result in penalties, and the provisions it affects may be void and unenforceable.

 Key Takeaways